ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/taiko/border.jpg)](http://osu.ppy.sh/beatmapsets/732190)

 This great set by [\-Kazu-](https://osu.ppy.sh/users/920861) exemplifies what puts him head and shoulders above the competition.
-Extremely fun top diff that is very difficult but fair, this map harkens back to the very old days of IOSYS in it's difficulty/pattern homages.
+Extremely fun top diff that is very difficult but fair, this map harkens back to the very old days of IOSYS in its difficulty/pattern homages.

 Kazu's often abstract mapping style really works for this kind of abrasive music, and generally we feel this map has great variation across all difficulties which allows you to appreciate all textures of the music.
 The lower difficulties maintain their identity without copying elements from the higher ones, and they all have distinct sections that players can appreciate.